algreshilov88/X2O-Zynq-software/clock/clock_async/README.md

 ## Configuration
-To configure i2c bus number and i2c chips set that should be using please correct corresponding '[I2C_BUS]' and '[I2C_CHIPS]' tables in CONFIG.toml file or create new 'custom_config.toml' file.
+To set required i2c bus number and i2c chips please correct corresponding '[I2C_BUS]' and '[I2C_CHIPS]' tables in CONFIG.toml file or create new 'custom_config.toml' file.

 ## Compilation
-In case of new source files added please follow the next steps
+In case of new source files added or first time of compilation please follow the next steps

-* (Correct source files set in CMakeLists.txt file)
+* Correct source files set in CMakeLists.txt file
 * cmake .
 * make